Updates on Travel Advisories and Requirements due to COVID-19 outbreak

 Prior to traveling to Pakistan, passengers must ensure the following requirements:

-3) Fill in the Personal Declaration of Origin and Health.
-All passengers are required to fill in this form, and hand it over to the Health Department Staff present at the airport upon arrival.
+All passengers are required to fill in the Personal Declaration of Origin and Health form and hand it over to the Health Department Staff present at the airport upon arrival.